aidanwobrien/ESPER/README.md

 #### Track 8 - Audio to Image

 Using DSP, the incoming audio signal is converted into a pixelated images

+## v2 updates include:
+- track 5 has been given an overhaul to be a more interesting 'spring' of rotating squares
+- The standalone GUI has been given a facelift and is less busy / more readable
+- A new image is loaded in the "Images" directory for Track 7 to use.
+- Track 1 is given an extra DSP control for 'Spread'
+- Track 4 is given an extra slider to control the ripple intensity 'Amount'
+- colour changes are now synced to the tempo (if supplied)

 ## Trailer / Examples